 This guide is intended as a summary only and does not constitute financial or legal advice given by Leeds Building Society.
 No reliance should be placed on this guide and you must make your own decisions.
 We recommend that you seek legal and/or financial advice if you have any questions or queries.

-*This limit applies to the total of all deposits held in a Leeds Building Society account in either the UK, Gibraltar and/or Ireland.
+*This limit applies to the total of all deposits held in a Leeds Building Society account in either the UK and/or Gibraltar.
 Any deposits you hold above the limit are unlikely to be covered.
 Please contact the Society for further information or visit www.fscs.org.uk.